 KDE Connect consists of an Android app and background service the runs on your phone and a helper process that runs on your Linux desktop.
 You can also use it with two phones or two computers – or even several more devices of both types.
 I’ve set it up with two Linux desktops running GNOME and a Nexus 5X running Android version 6 (and later ‘N’ Preview).

 KDE Connect is optimized to work for the KDE/Plasma desktop environment.
 Of course, as I’m using the GNOME desktop on a day-to-day basis it made more sense for me to review how KDE Connect fairs under GNOME rather than Plasma.
 Unless noted otherwise, all issues and odd behavior discussed in this review will have been tested under recent versions of both GNOME and KDE.

 KDE Connect is clearly a work in progress.
-I’ll review it as-is for what it is because I see the potential in the product, and not because I want to be mean to the developers.
-If I didn’t like it, I wouldn’t be bothered with reviewing it.
+I’ll review it as-is for what it’s because I see the potential in the product, and not because I want to be mean to the developers.
+If I didn’t like it, I wouldn’t be bothered by reviewing it.

 I’ll go through KDE Connect’s main features and discuss each of them in detail: